 Yoga is a system of exercises for well-being that includes breath control, simple meditation, and the adoption of specific body postures.
 Yoga is a wonderful practice for people who are recovering from addiction.
-Abusing alcohol and drugs causes people lose touch with their bodies and minds.
+Abusing alcohol and drugs causes people to lose touch with their bodies and minds.
 By practicing yoga, you can once again become comfortable in your own skin.
 Yoga can be particularly helpful during the early days of recovery when you are dealing with significant stress and emotional upheaval.

 The benefits of an individual yoga session can complement those of a group yoga session.
-Each individual session is designed specifically for you and may include the application of meditation, physical movement, chanting and imagery.
-As the objective of yogic principles is to address the complexities of human suffering, while honoring and cultivating human strengths, this practice serves as a reminder to return to wholeness, and leads to a deeper more intimate connection with ourselves and those around us.
+Each individual session is designed specifically for you and may include the application of meditation, physical movement, chanting, and imagery.
+As the objective of yogic principles is to address the complexities of human suffering, while honoring and cultivating human strengths, this practice serves as a reminder to return to wholeness and leads to a deeper more intimate connection with ourselves and those around us.

 Esotherapy®, short for Esoteric Wisdom Therapy™, is a consciousness integration therapy co-founded by Gerald Whitehawk and Tahlia Denny.
 It rapidly facilitates healing of emotional and physiological stress and trauma through an amalgam of healing talk and touch, meditation and ceremonial methods based on esoteric spiritual practices such as Buddhism, Taoism, native or aboriginal, Sufi, Judeo-Christian mysticism, as well as contemporary psychological knowledge that switches perception from a divided ego-centered to a unified spirit-centered state.
 To understand how Esotherapy® works, we must recognize humans can experience two distinct states of consciousness:

 - Dualistic consciousness sees the world as “self vs. other”, is acquired, verbal, and called “ego”.
-This tutored perception creates cascading feelings of disconnection, stress, and physiological events that produce symptoms such as anxiety and depression, cortisol, blood sugar and lipid imbalances, tension, pain, sleep disturbances, immune deregulation, and other heightened sympathetic responses.
+This tutored perception creates cascading feelings of disconnection, stress, and physiological events that produce symptoms such as anxiety and depression, cortisol, blood sugar, and lipid imbalances, tension, pain, sleep disturbances, immune deregulation, and other heightened sympathetic responses.
 The result is a myriad of mental and physical diseases stemming from a single cause – dualistic consciousness.

 - The coexisting inborn non-dualistic consciousness is that of the senses.
 It is pre-verbal, inborn, and perceives a world indiscriminate from the self.
-It is called esoteric, spiritual, or Oneness Consciousness and is characterized by peace, clarity, harmony and well-being.
+It is called esoteric, spiritual, or Oneness Consciousness and is characterized by peace, clarity, harmony, and well-being.

 Esotherapy® wakes us up from our dualistic dream of separation from each other and the environment by providing a gentle, supportive environment within which our root assumptions of what and who we really are may be gently revealed, diligently explored and challenged.
 This shift heals ailments that arise from dualistic consciousness, healing anxiety, depression, and traumatic memory flashbacks, addictions, nightmares, insomnia, panic, paranoia, shame and guilt, hopelessness, etc. Esotherapy® gently returns us to our natural, non-dualistic awareness, inherent peace, balance and harmony.
 It helps us regain clarity, positive self-esteem, and a hopeful outlook on life.

 Acupuncture is a practice that has been used effectively for centuries.
 It is considered one of the oldest natural forms of medicine.
-At Sabino Recovery it is used to treat trauma, PTSD, depression, insomnia, anxiety, withdrawal, chronic pain and other stress related disorders.
+At Sabino Recovery it is used to treat trauma, PTSD, depression, insomnia, anxiety, withdrawal, chronic pain, and other stress-related disorders.
 Acupuncture works by assisting the body to heal itself by restoring the natural balance of one’s “Qi.”

 Massage therapy provides an opportunity for recovery to work at a much deeper level by connecting the body and mind.
 Massage has many therapeutic benefits and increases one’s overall sense of well-being by relaxing the sympathetic and parasympathetic nervous system.
 It facilitates and supports becoming “in touch” and “grounded” within one’s own body and can be effective in managing chronic pain.
 It is believed by many that our muscle tissues hold memories.
 Some memories can reside deep in our bodies, seemingly dormant.
 The manipulation of muscle tissue through massage can often release the trauma and negativity of these memories from our bodies.